Band t-shirts and other music merch have been around since the invention of rock ‘n’ roll. But it looks like its popularity is booming lately.

 So, here are the top websites for finding a freelance designer:

 Sellfy is is an easy-to-use eCommerce platform that helps you create and sell print-on-demand merchandise, digital and physical products, as well as subscriptions—all from one place.

 With Sellfy’s print on demand, you won’t have to worry about keeping an inventory, bulk orders, and unsold leftovers, which makes it the.
 Fully automated production, fulfillment, and shipping make Sellfy the best service for creating and selling merch.

 1. Set up your band merch store with Sellfy

 All you need to start using Sellfy is a valid email address.

 Just choose a subscription plan or start with a 14-day free trial and see if it’s a fit for you.
-The best part is that you won’t have to pay extra for Sellfy’s print on demand as it’s available on all plans.
+The best part is that Sellfy offers a free plan for those who are looking to start selling physical and print-on-demand products.

 2. Create your band merch

 Once you have your account set up, you can start adding products.

 Sellfy’s POD has an easy-to-use product editor that’ll help you bring your design ideas to life.